The Academic Mindset and Results

 None of these tendencies lead to action; in fact, they denote a preference for stalemate or prolonged inaction.

-The more we make assumptions or do prolonged “deep thinking” or pondering – vs using our intuition – the more we block or distance ourselves from action and perceiving change.
+The more we make assumptions, or do prolonged “deep thinking” or pondering – vs – using our intuition – the more we block or distance ourselves from answers, action and results (perceiving beneficial change).

 What are some of the characteristics of an academic mindset?